danez/pirates/README.md

 you can just pass a string. `matcher` is a function which accepts a filename and returns a boolean indicating if the file should be hooked (note: files in node_modules are automatically ignored, regardless of `matcher`). `matcher` defaults to always true. `hook` is the actual require hook.
 It accepts two arguments, the code to transpile/instrument/whatever and the filename of the module.
 It must return the new code of the module.
+Returns a function which un-hooks require.

 ---